Geno2K/case-study-cyclistic/README.md

 ## Data Source:

-For this case study, I will be using bike trip data from January thru December 2024, publicly available [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+For this case study, I will be using bike trip data from January thru December 2024, publicly accessible [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc. under [this license](https://www.divvybikes.com/data-license-agreement).

 The data is stored across 12 separate spreadsheets, one per month, titled the following: